White Oak vs Red Oak Tree: What’s the Difference? (with Pictures)

 Overview of Red Oak Tree

 Red oaks are large and commanding, though not nearly as impressive in stature as white oaks.
-These trees tend not to spread out as far with their branches spreading out about 45 feet on average.
-They can reach heights of about 75 feet, though many are as short as 60 feet.
+The trees don’t spread out as far, and they’re around 45 feet wide.
+They can reach about 75 feet, though many are as short as 60 feet.

-They’re hardy trees, able to survive pollution and grow in compacted soil.
-For the first ten years of life, a red oak will grow more than two feet in height each year.
-They look beautiful in fall when the leaves turn red and produce acorns that feed just as many woodlands critters as white oaks.
+They’re hardy trees and can survive pollution and grow in compacted soil.
+For the first 10 years of life, a red oak will grow more than 2 feet tall each year.
+They look beautiful in fall when the leaves turn red and produce acorns that feed just as many woodland critters as white oaks.

 Common Red Oaks